 *Average time from submission to first decision includes only those articles sent for peer review.
 Please note that this number is an average and that some manuscripts will take more or less time depending on subject matter, complexity, and availability of reviewers.

-Samuel R. Nyman Bournemouth University, United Kingdom
+Samuel R. Nyman University of Winchester, United Kingdom

 Yolanda Barrado-Martin University College London, United Kingdom